zhywan/msrigs/README.md

 ## Software Disclaimer:

-SIRIGaS is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.
+MSRIGS is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.

-SIRIGaS is distributed in the hope that is will be useful, but without any warranty.
-To use SIRIGaS in your research, please cite our journal paper uner review mentioned above.
+MSRIGS is distributed in the hope that is will be useful, but without any warranty.
+To use it in your research, please cite our journal paper uner review mentioned above.

 ## Authors: